 As with any insurance it’s important that you make sure you are properly covered for the type of trip you are undertaking, and that doesn't just apply to the skydiving - make sure all aspects of your break are covered!
 And read all the terms and conditions carefully (remember you have a cooling off period of 14 days with any insurance policy if you find you are not happy with the cover).
 Likewise, if you do not go sky diving on every holiday, a one off single trip policy may be a better option covering your skydiving trip separately rather than an all-encompassing annual policy.

 Sports travel insurance from the renowned specialist sports insurer SportsCover Direct provides single day or annual multi trip cover for holidays world-wide and can include cover for activities such as tandem sky diving (the company no longer cover solo skydivers).

 The company also offer 'ActivityTopUp' for one or multiple days cover abroad - which means their cover can be combined with another companies standard annual travel policy negating the need to duplicate insurance cover.

 SportsCover Direct offer a separate policy which offers Sports Accident Cover including Physiotherapy cover, Loss of Earnings, Personal Liability Protection, Legal expenses, Personal Accident Benefits and Rehabilitation cover.
+With Sports Accident insurance, they will cover solo skydiving within the UK as long as the participant is qualified to do so.
 Just select Sports Accident cover from the products list on their site.

 The quote process with SportsCover Direct policies is really easy, and you can check the price of your policy without entering personal details, allowing you to decide whether it is cheap enough before progressing further.